About Meeting in a Church or other Religious Building

 See the ‘Start a Meeting’ page for more information and resources about Meetings

 “Nothing” is the short answer.
 We are not affiliated to any particular faith tradition, church, doctrine or dogma.
 We do not teach any particular method of meditation or contemplative prayer.
+Participants will belong to a variety of faith traditions and have a variety of personal beliefs.

 We encourage people to find out what is right for them; to discover how they can integrate contemplation and meditation into their daily prayer life and how personal and group contemplative prayer and meditation can enrich each other.